octodns/octodns/docs/dynamic_records.rst

     # should be a superset of the catch-all pool and include enough capacity to
     # try and serve all global requests (with degraded performance.)
 The main
     # case they will come into play is if all dynamic healthchecks are failing,
-    # either on the service side or if the providers systems are expeiencing
+    # either on the service side or if the providers systems are experiencing
     # problems.
 They will also be used for when the record is pushed to a
     # provider that doesn't support dynamic records.
     values: